 Packet Rate Limit - Sets the maximum number of ARP packets that can be processed by CPU per second on trusted or untrusted ports.
-(Range: 0-750 pps; Default: 15 pps)
+(Range: 0-750; Default: 15)

 Setting the rate limit to "0" means that there is no restriction on the number of ARP packets that can be processed by the CPU.